-Despite recent advances in treatment plans of type 2 diabetes mellitus in adults and children, the risk of nephropathy is still not obliterated.
+Despite recent advances in treatment plans for type 2 diabetes mellitus in adults and children, the risk of nephropathy is still not obliterated.
 Mortality remains higher in children with type 2 diabetes mellitus compared to healthy children or to children with type 1 diabetes mellitus.

 Etiology and Pathophysiology of Type 2 Diabetes Mellitus